What is assisted Self-Publishing?

 - Will have meaningful input during all stages of editorial and design

-- Will receive all financial return (every cent of profits coming back to you) after production and publishing costs and distribution fees
+- Will receive all financial return (every cent of profits coming back to you) after production and publishing costs and distribution fees are deducted

 - Will control the destiny and longevity of your work